quic/cloud-ai-sdk/README.md

 - Development of inference applications through support for multiple OS and docker containers.
 - Deploy inference applications at scale with support for Triton (**trademark**) inference server

 There are 3 basic steps to execute a model on Cloud AI hardware:

 ![Workflow](images/qaic_workflow.jpg)

+# Cloud AI SDKs
+The Cloud AI SDK comprises of Application and Platform SDK.

+The Application (Apps) SDK consists of model development tools, including a sophisticated parallelizing compiler, performance and integration tools, and code samples.

+The Platform SDK consists of development tools icluding a kerneal space runtime, which contains the API's and language bindings, accompanied by kernel drivers, a user space runtime, card firmware, and several card monitoring, telemetry, profiling and debugging tools.

 # Pre-requisites